Gimme Gimme (Whigfield song)

-"Gimme Gimme" is a song by Italian Eurodance project Whigfield which was performed by Danish-born Sannie Charlotte Carlson.
-It was released on the 4 November 1996, as the first single from her second album, Whigfield II (1997).
-The following year, the song went to number 14 in Australia and number four in Spain.
-It also peaked at number 37 on the Eurochart Hot 100 in late 1996.
-"Gimme Gimme" sold to gold in Australia after 35,000 singles were sold there.
+"Gimme Gimme" is a song by Italian Eurodance project Whigfield, which was fronted by Danish-born Sannie Charlotte Carlson.
+It was released on the 4 November 1996 as the first single from the project's second album, Whigfield II (1997).
+The song went to number 14 in Australia and also peaked at number 37 on the Eurochart Hot 100.
+"Gimme Gimme" sold to gold in Australia after 35,000 singles were shipped there.